-In this section Paul speaks especially to the mature Christians about what they know (in contrast to the newer Christians in the church who have yet to learn these truths).
+In dealing with any problem we need to affirm biblical truth.
+What does God think about a subject?
+What has God said about that subject in His Word?
+In this first section Paul speaks especially to the mature Christians about what they know (in contrast to the newer Christians in the church who have yet to learn these truths).

 We know about three subjects...

-- 1. We know the truth about idols (4-5).
+1. We know the truth about idols (4-5).
+Two things...

-- •An idol is nothing.
+•An idol is nothing.

-- •There is one true God.
+•There is one true God.

-- 2. We know the truth about the Father (6a).

-- •All things came from Him.
+- 2. We know the truth about the Father (6a). - •All things came from Him.

+He is the designer of creation and redemption.
-- •We are to live for Him.

-- 3. We know the truth about the Lord Jesus (6b).
+- •We are to live for Him. - 3.
+We know the truth about the Lord Jesus (6b).

 •All things came through Him.

+The Father designed creation and redemption.
+The Son accomplished what the Father designed.

 •We are to live through Him.

-- •We are to live through Him.
+Discuss: Why, in dealing with this controversy, does Paul begin by affirming the truth about these three subjects?